 How long we keep your data for

 We keep your personal information in line with our data retention policy.
-In certain circumstances we have a statutory obligation to keep your personal information for a set period of time for example financial information (normally 6-7 years) for financial auditing purposes.
+In certain circumstances we have a statutory obligation to keep your personal information for a set period of time for example financial information (normally six to seven years) for financial auditing purposes.

 The Charity may share personal information, as necessary, with our service providers, agents or other relevant third parties so that we can provide the services you have asked for, or to process your donations, or to carry out any other obligations arising from any contract or agreement entered into between you and the Charity.